Cale Makar Game Preview: Avalanche vs. Coyotes

-Cale Makar and the Colorado Avalanche will play on Saturday at 9:00 PM ET, and they'll be up against the Arizona Coyotes.
+The Colorado Avalanche, including Cale Makar, are in action Wednesday against the Arizona Coyotes at Mullett Arena, with the puck dropping at 9:00 PM ET.
 If you'd like to wager on Makar's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.